 The other work, also a painting, is John Singleton Copley's Watson and the Shark, seen here in a copy.
 It's more cartoonish and, owing to its late-18th-century origins, less anatomically correct, but it also holds up well.
 Here the would-be victim is already in the water — naked, no less — with the great fish closing in.
-Three hundred years before Steven Spielberg unleashed Jaws on the world, artists were well aware of the majesty and horror of sharks.
+Centuries before Steven Spielberg unleashed Jaws on the world, artists were well aware of the majesty and horror of sharks.

 Perhaps the most famous shark-based piece of contemporary art, however, is conspicuous by its absence: Damien Hirst's The Physical Impossibility of Death in the Mind of Someone Living, with its massive, embalmed shark floating in a vitrine of preservative.
 Hirst is represented here by a much less formidable work, Dark Rainbow, which consists of gaping shark jaws rendered in resin, rimmed with multicolored teeth.